model-checking/kani/kani-docs/src/limitations.md

 ### Concurrency

-Concurrent features are currently out of scope for RMC.
+Concurrent features are currently out of scope for Kani.
 In general, the verification of concurrent programs continues to be an open research problem where most tools that analyze concurrent code lack support for other features.
-Because of this, RMC emits a warning whenever it encounters concurrent code and compiles as if it was sequential code.
+Because of this, Kani emits a warning whenever it encounters concurrent code and compiles as if it was sequential code.

 ### Standard library functions

-At present, RMC is able to link in functions from the standard library but the generated code will not contain them unless they are generic, intrinsics, inlined or macros.
+At present, Kani is able to link in functions from the standard library but the generated code will not contain them unless they are generic, intrinsics, inlined or macros.
 Missing functions are treated in a similar way to unsupported features (i.e., replacing the function body with an `assert(false)` statement).